-As a Melbourne local and huge tennis fan I love having the Australian Open as my home slam.
-I’ve been attending this tournament pretty much every year since 1989 and have seen a myriad of changes as the tournament, grounds and attendee numbers have expanded.
+As a Melbourne local and huge tennis fan, I love having the Australian Open as my home slam.
+I’ve attended this tournament pretty much every year since 1989 and have seen a myriad of changes as the tournament, grounds, and attendee numbers have expanded.

 A key part of what makes this tournament extra special is the commitment of the Australian Open team to continually providing an exceptional fan experience, both on the grounds and online via their website and social media.

 I also love the:

 - High quality intense matches, often involving up-and-coming players

 - Access and affordability of great tickets on RLA and MCA

 - Huge grounds that are only a short walk from Melbourne’s central business district